 Sewing for my daughter was so much fun when she was little.
 I’d mix colors and patterns, add on some appliques and she’d have a one-of-a-kind dress or shirt she was proud to wear.
 “My mama made it!” was a good thing.

 But now she’s 13 and things are…. different.

 Mostly she just wants clothes from the mall, just like all the other kids her age.
+Either that, or clothes she has bought online, now that it’s the new way to shop.
+There are so many online shops out there nowadays, such as Umgee Clothing and many more, and even I am guilty of using them.
 But every now and then I get a request for a mama made garment.
 I made a bathing suit for her last summer, and then this fall I made the dress she wore to the Holly Ball.